IoanHadarean/CookBook-project/Readme.md

 * Added SSL certificates and Flask-SSLify that turned out to be no longer needed, but the packages and imports were kept in case of further uses.
 * Added timeout after an hour for a logged in user.

+### User Stories
+* A user can register to the website with an username and password.
+* A user can login to the website.
+* A user can logout from the website.
+* A user can edit his/her own profile and add a picture to his/her profile.
+* A user can add a recipe to his/her profile.
+* A user can edit/delete his/her own recipes.
+* A user can cancel adding/editing/deleting his/her own recipes.
+* A user can navigate to the statistics page.
+* A user can search recipes based on full-text search.
+* A user can filter recipes based on certain criteria (allergen, cuisine, course).
+* A user can go back to all recipes after filtering/searching recipes.
+* A user can navigate to the recipes page and use the left and right arrows to navigate through all the recipes.
+* A user can view the details of a recipe.
+* A user can like/dislike a recipe.
+* A user can rate a recipe
+* A user can edit the rating in case he/she already rated the recipe.

 ### Features Left To Implement